rntmancuso/black-box-profiler/README.md

        ...
 ```

-In the third example, with -r parameter the profile information is ranked andd shown in the standard output:
+In the third example, with -r parameter the profile information is ranked and shown in the standard output:
 ```
 ./profiler -r -o two_loops_rank.prof -s loop two_loops
       [DBG] Command to execute: [two_loops]